Fox News wants you to wear a mask. The network’s top stars want to ridicule them.

 At the same time, some of the network’s top personalities seem to be undermining that message.

 “#BURNTHEMASKS,” reads the label on a March 2 Instagram video from Tomi Lahren, a regular contributor on Fox’s daily panel show “Outnumbered.”
-Lahren refers to masks as “face diapers” in the video, and calls government mandates of the devices “tyranny.”
+Lahren refers to masks as “face diapers” in the video and calls government mandates of the devices “tyranny.”
 In a tweet the same day, she proposed a “mask burning party.”

 “Tonight, we’re learning that mask mandates might constitute a risk to air travel,” Fox News host Tucker Carlson announced on his show Monday night, basing his statement on an anonymous email shared on Twitter, written by someone claiming to be an air traffic controller.
 In the same segment, Carlson attacked federal guidance encouraging vaccinated people to wear masks in some situations.
 “Lying begets lying,” he said.